Saint Amaro: The Periplus of Amaro

 Like Saint Brendan, Amaro is said to have travelled on a journey that echoes that of the Irish immram – the voyages to the paradisiacal islands of the West.
 An edition of the Life of Saint Amaro was published at Burgos in 1552.

 His legend holds that Amaro was a noble Catholic from Asia who was obsessed with the idea of visiting the earthly paradise.
 With this goal in mind, he would inquire for more information from his guests.
 Amaro was not successful in receiving information from them and was quite desperate and anguished about this until one night, God appeared to him and revealed how to reach his objective.
 Amaro would have to build a boat and follow the path of the sun across the Atlantic Ocean.

 Amaro took to the sea with some companions and sailed for six days and seven nights until he reached an island.
-This was an extremely fertile land that was blessed with five cities inhabited by uncouth men – though the women were quite beautiful.
+This was an extremely fertile land that held five cities inhabited by uncouth men – though the women were quite beautiful.

 Amaro spent six months there until he heard a voice in his dreams telling him to depart the island.
 Amaro sailed through the "Red Sea" until he reached the land of a beautiful fountain, where the people were beautiful and lived peaceful lives that lasted three hundred years.
 Amaro remained there for three weeks until an old woman advised that he leave the island before he became accustomed to the good life.

 They sailed for a long time into the vast unknown until they saw several vessels that they thought could assist them.
 Unfortunately, they found that these vessels had been invaded by monsters, which had killed the sailors and taken their bodies down to the depths of the ocean.
 Amaro was rescued by an apparition of a group of women, who advised him to empty his bottles of wine and oil into the sea, and then fill the bottles with air.
 Amaro did this and was rescued from this "Mar Cuajado" (lit.
 "Still Sea"; the Doldrums).